It's back to school time here in Colorado! Here are a few quick tips on bicycle safety for your kids as they pedal off to school.

-A new school year is only a few weeks away here in Denver.
+A new school year is beginning here in Denver.
 As a mom that lives in Stapleton I get to see the bike and foot parade every morning and afternoon as the kids head to Bill Roberts or Westerly Creek Elementary.
-I'm thankful that the majority of the kids have helmets on but often that is where the safety ends.
+I'm thankful that the majority of the kids have helmets on but that is often where the safety ends.
 Here are a few quick tips on bicycle safety for your kids!

 Helmet and Safe Shoes

 Your kids were probably pretty hard on their bikes this summer with all the fun they had.
-Have you bolt checked their bike, and inflated the tires?
+Have you checked the bolts on their bike and inflated the tires?
 If you are in the neighborhood we are happy to do this for free.
 Simply contact us and mention this post!

 Ride With Them the Weekend Before